 After you update the username, make sure that you inform all your fans by tweeting, because they’ll know when they’re trying to mention you.
 You can also pin the tweet to the top of your profile for a bit.
 Update the Twitter links on your website, author bio, or somewhere else you have mentioned it.

 Build your presence on Twitter

 After you have selected your Twitter handle, you need to complete your profile by adding an eye-catching bio, a profile picture, cover photo, location, and website link.
 When you’re done with optimizing your profile, it’s time to begin tweeting and grab the attention of people in order to build a considerable following.

 Twitter is a fleeting platform and you need to be consistent to be noticed by people.
 A tweet has an average life of 18 minutes only.
 Thus, you need to tweet at least 2-3 times a day for your target audience to notice you.
 If you think that it’ll consume a lot of time to tweet manually, you can also use a social media scheduling tool.
-RecurPost provides a Twitter post scheduler, using which you can schedule tweets in advance and also generate tweet variations to post the same message multiple times.
+RecurPost provides a tweet scheduler using which you can schedule your tweets in advance and also generate tweet variations to post the same message multiple times.
 There are a lot of other features too!

 Amaiya Rathi is a content writer at RecurPost.
 She helps RecurPost communicate with their readers in their own language.
 Whether it is the web copy, social media posts or blogs, Amaiya has worked on all aspects of copywriting.